maglietti/QB-OrderTrackingGuide/relationships.md

 3. Select type: _Formula - Numeric_
 4. Click **Add**

 Notice that the Line Total field was addedd to the table configuration.
-Quick Base uses [functions](https://login.quickbase.com/db/6ewwzuuj?a=td) field names (which are represented in square brackets) and mathematical operators in formulas.
+Quick Base uses [functions](https://login.quickbase.com/db/6ewwzuuj?a=td), field names (which are represented in square brackets), and mathematical operators in formulas.
 The common mathematical operators are:
 | Operator| Symbol |
 |:-|:-|
 | Addition | + |